History of The Slot Machine

 As a whole, the slots industry has started to shift to an online/digital base.
 Punters no longer have to travel to brick-and-mortar casinos to wager in their favorite slots.
 They can do so from the comfort of their homes, with bets appearing under their fingertips.
 Payments are transferred through the internet and a whole new level of convenience is offered to millennial gamblers.

 The Next Generation of Slots

 Graphics in slot games have also evolved a lot in recent years.
 Slot games and video games are slowly converging towards each other and new concepts of mission-based slot games, slots with storylines and gamification features are being developed by top game providers.
+A great example of this is the Book Of Dead online slot game.
 The next generation slots can also be played through Virtual-Reality googles.